junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I need you," I hear him think.
 Don't need to invade his mind, the thought is already loud enough.

 *What do you need me for, Dean?* I wonder.
 I heal him.
-I help him on his feet.
+I help him to his feet.
 I wipe his tears.
 The ones haven't fallen yet.

 I put my wings around him, leaning into the warmth of the human body.
 Greedily.
 Selfishly.